 The Royal Canadian Mint has a long history of “firsts” in the precious metals industry.
 The coins of its Canadian Maple Leaf Series are at the forefront of that innovation, whether it means enhanced security features to combat counterfeiting or improving the purity of bullion coins available to investors.

-- Available to ship to you inside individual plastic flips, tubes of 10 coins, or Monster Boxes of 500 coins!
+- Available to ship to you inside individual plastic flips, tubes of 10 coins, or mint-sealed Monster Boxes of 500 coins!

 - 42nd release of Gold Canadian Maple Leafs!

 - Consists of One Troy ounce of .9999 fine gold in BU condition.